danlarson/larson-encryption/README.md

 Ideally you will use rotating RSA based encryption to encrypt AES keys.
 In a multitenant scenario, you would use AES encryption keys for each tenant, and you'd use RSA certificate based encrption in order to secure those AES keys.
 AES has a higher throughput for mass encryption, whereas RSA is ideal for securiing encryption keys.

 ## History:
-We used a port of this library extensively at NewsGator and Sitrion, and have maintained it as open source.
-It was renamed and ported to .NET 6 in 2022.
+This is a fork of https://github.com/danlarson/sitrion.security which I've created and maintained as open source before adopting in my former workplace.
+It was renamed and ported to .NET 6 in 2022 and updated to .NET 7 in 2023.